d-samrat/Vendithera/README.md

-## Vendithera was the second event organized by college's film making club, Chitrakala on 29th of June, 2024.
+## Vendithera was the second event organized by my college's film making club, Chitrakala on 29th of June, 2024.
 ### **VENDITHERA** was a really fun event where we screened two of the most cult classic movies, Pokiri and Jalsa in our college's auditorium.

 <br/>